Neo-Victorian: In dress and behaviour

-Many who have adopted Neo-Victorian style have also adopted Victorian behavioural affectations, seeking to imitate standards of Victorian conduct, pronunciation, interpersonal interaction.
-Some even go so far as to embrace certain Victorian habits such as shaving with straight razors, riding penny farthings, exchanging calling cards, and using fountain pens to write letters in florid prose sealed by wax.
+Many who have adopted Neo-Victorian style have also adopted Victorian behavioural affectations, seeking to imitate standards of Victorian conduct, pronunciation, and interpersonal interaction.
+Some even go so far as to embrace certain Victorian habits such as shaving with straight razors, riding penny-farthings, exchanging calling cards, and using fountain pens to write letters in florid prose sealed by wax.
 Gothic fashion sometimes incorporates Neo-Victorian style.

 Neo-Victorianism is embraced in, but also quite distinguished from, the Lolita, Aristocrat and Madam fashions popular in Japan, and which are becoming more noticeable in Europe.

 Social conservatives

 Neo-Victorian aesthetics are also popular in the United States and United Kingdom among cultural conservatives and social conservatives.
 Books such as The Benevolence of Manners: Recapturing the Lost Art of Gracious Victorian Living call for a return to Victorian morality.
 The term Neo-Victorian is also commonly used in a derogatory way towards social conservatives.

 Many of the things that seem commonplace in modern life began in the Victorian era, such as sponsorship, sensational journalism and popular merchandise.